Karanpal00/restaurant-page/README.md

 # Tenders ☕

-A premium café and restaurant website inspired by classical European aesthetics and modern industrial interiors.
+A premium café and restaurant website.

 This project combines:
-- Elegant typography
-- Cinematic gradients
-- Luxury café branding
-- Classical-inspired food presentation
 - Smooth visual transitions

 ---